-- · postgresql.conf
+- postgresgl.conf

 - pg_hba.conf

 - pg_ident.conf

-To back up these files separately
+To back up these files separately, complete the following steps.

-- 1 Following the steps outlined in Selecting data for backup, select the Configuration Files node in the selection tree. - Because the Backup Type and Backup Format are not considered, select any of the options in Backup Options when you create the Backup Options Set by following the steps outlined in Setting backup options. - 3 Following the steps outlined in Finalizing and submitting the job, complete and submit the job.
+- 1 Following the steps outlined in Selecting data for a backup, select the Configuration Files node in the selection tree. - 2 Because the Backup Type and Backup Format are not considered, select any of the options in Backup Options when you create the Backup Options Set by following the steps outlined in Setting backup options. - 3 Following the steps outlined in Finalizing and submitting the job, complete and submit the job.